python-spokane/PotluckPal/README.md

 # Potluck Pal

-A potluck planning app created by the Spokane Python User Group.
+A potluck planning app being created by the Spokane Python User Group.